Free South Carolina Warrant Search (Step-by-Step Guidance)

 Greenville, South Carolina 29601

-You may also want to contact the Greenville County Sheriff’s Office Warrant Services Division.3 You can contact them by phone at 864-467-5241 or go to the following location:
+You may also want to contact the Greenville County Sheriff’s Office Warrant Services Division.3 You can reach them by phone at 864-467-5241 or go to the following location:

 Greenville County Sheriff’s Office